How to Figure Your Break-Even Point

-Your small business’s break-even point is the point where your total revenue received equals your total costs associated with the sale of your product or service...
+Your small business’s break-even point is the point where the total amount of revenue received equals your total costs associated with the sale of your product or service…

 or a even simpler accounting definition is the point where your business does not make a profit or suffer a loss.

 As small business owners determining our break-even point can be a very handy tool…

 in determining how much to charge for our product or service…